anismiles/html-learning-adventure/docs/index.md

 ---

+As you develop these skills, you'll start noticing fascinating connections between web development and the world around you.

 ### The Amazing Things You'll Discover Along the Way

 As you learn HTML, Myra, you'll start uncovering incredible secrets about how the digital world really works!
 You'll understand how [Netflix](https://www.netflix.com/){:target="_blank"} decides what shows to recommend to you (hint: it's partly based on web data and algorithms), why some websites load instantly while others take forever (you'll learn to make lightning-fast sites), how your favorite artists sell their work online through platforms like [Etsy](https://www.etsy.com/){:target="_blank"} and [DeviantArt](https://www.deviantart.com/){:target="_blank"} (you'll even build your own art marketplace), and why certain color combinations make people feel happy, excited, or calm ([color psychology](https://en.wikipedia.org/wiki/Color_psychology){:target="_blank"} meets code!).

-But here's the most exciting part of all: Every single website you visit - from [YouTube](https://www.youtube.com/){:target="_blank"} to [Instagram](https://www.instagram.com/){:target="_blank"} to your school's website to [NASA's space exploration site](https://www.nasa.gov/){:target="_blank"} - is built with the exact same HTML you're about to learn.
+But here's the particularly interesting aspect: Every single website you visit - from [YouTube](https://www.youtube.com/){:target="_blank"} to [Instagram](https://www.instagram.com/){:target="_blank"} to your school's website to [NASA's space exploration site](https://www.nasa.gov/){:target="_blank"} - is built with the exact same HTML you're about to learn.
 You're not just learning a skill; you're learning the universal language that connects our entire digital world!

 ---